Why Choose A Board Certified Plastic Surgeon

 Several patients have told me that the sensation of a tummy tuck is like doing 400 sit-ups at once – a sensation of aching muscles but not significantly painful.
 By about two weeks, most of my patients have the drains out and have been released to drive and return to work if their job is not too physical.
 By the end of the second month, barring any unforeseen consequences, they are back to their regular routines, albeit with a tight core and smaller waist.

 Does this sound like it might be the right procedure for you?
 Most patients rave about their results after surgery.
 As with any surgical procedure, cosmetic or otherwise, be sure to discuss the risks and benefits with your surgeon.
-If you have been considering tummy tuck surgery and are ready to take the next step, be sure to use the ASPS Plastic Surgeon Match service to find a board-certified plastic surgeon in your area and set up a consultation.
+If you have been considering tummy tuck surgery and are ready to take the next step, be sure to use the ASPS Plastic Surgery Connect referral service service to find a board-certified plastic surgeon in your area and set up a consultation.

 The views expressed in this blog are those of the author and do not necessarily reflect the opinions of the American Society of Plastic Surgeons.